phuongwj/my-notes/ccp-module/day-3.md

 When we're talking about **Innovation Waves**, we're talking about **Kondratiev waves** (aka Innovation Waves or K-Waves) are hypothesized cycle-like phenomena in the global world economy.

-The phenomenno is closely connected with Technology life cycles.
+The phenomenon is closely connected with Technology life cycles.

 ![Kondratiev waves](/ccp-module/assets/wave.png "Kondratiev waves")

-Each awve irreversibly changes the society on a global scale.
+Each wave irreversibly changes the society on a global scale.
 The idea here being said is that the latest wave is **Cloud Technology**, or other things like ML/AI but maybe they're all part of the same waves or separate waves, but general they're broken up based on the **PRDE**

 This is a common pattern of a wave change of **supply** and **demand**: